ali1810/Pubchem_sourcing/README.md

 - **Total SMILES Processed**: 50 million
 - **Raw Data Extracted**: 66,639 entries
 - **Clean Data**: 53,789 entries, including numerical solubility values with units.
-- **Furher Clean Data**: 32,784 entries, including numerical solubility values with units.
+- **Furher Clean Data**: 32,874 entries, including numerical solubility values with units.
-- **Match data with Literatute**: 368 entries, for Evaluation.
+- **Again devided**: 32874 in to salts and without salts compound 811 (with salts) 32063 (without salts)
+- **Match data with Literatute**: We also compare the with salts and without salts data to compare the solubility prediction on the Husskonen test data.
+Added on the comparison of 32874 datapoints to the literature datapoints 19219 and found  matching 368 entries so that we could compare the solubility values among these data points.

 ## Data Evaluation